Fudan-iGEM/2025-wiki/pages/human-practices.md

 description: On this page, we
 ---

-> “Our technology has exceeded our humanity.”
+> "Our technology has exceeded our humanity."
 > ——Albert Einstein

 ## What's Wrong with Our Technology?

 In recent years, the growing problem of fungal drug resistance has pushed countless patients battling fungal infections into even greater difficulty.
-People are beginning to realize that the unrestrained and irrational use of antibiotics has only nurtured the rise of so-called “super fungi.”
+People are beginning to realize that the unrestrained and irrational use of antibiotics has only nurtured the rise of so-called "super fungi".

 During the winter vacation, our team launched an outreach project — a letter exchange with middle school students — to share stories about synthetic biology.
 Across mountains and oceans, one young student wrote to us and asked a question that stopped us in our tracks:

-> “Are the ‘new things’ created through synthetic biology beneficial or harmful?”
+> "Are the ‘new things’ created through synthetic biology beneficial or harmful?"

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/5643/pageimage/ihp/letters.webp">